Visiting West Cornwall with children

 Activities for children

 St Ives Surf School on Porthmeor Beach, or Ocean Sports in Carbis Bay both have lots of watersports on offer, and run classes for all ages and abilities.
 If your kids (and you!) have wanted to learn to surf, SUP, or kayak, West Cornwall is the best place to do so.
-We’ve also recently discovered Wilderness Play, who run woodland-based activities for budding Robin Hoods.
+You could also take a look at Global Boarders.
+Alongside surf lessons at Gwithian, they also offer coasteering adventures at Praa Sands – an awesome experience for older children and parents.
+Quote POLMANTERTOURINGPARK and receive 10% discount!

 As well as miles of yellow sands, West Cornwall has plenty of other places for the kids to run around and explore.
 Close to Polmanter, there are Steeple Woods and Knills Monument, as well as the beautiful moorlands with lots of footpaths.
 Older kids will enjoy the challenge of walking stretches of the South West Coast Path.